ASCOMInitiative/alpyca/docs/source/introduction.rst

 To connect and control a device, the basic steps are:

 1. Import the device class and Alpaca exceptions you plan to catch
-2. Create an instance of the device class, giving the IP:port and device indes on the server
+2. Create an instance of the device class, giving the IP:port and device index on the server
 3. Connect to the device
 4. Call methods and read/write properties as desired, catching exceptions(!)
 5. Assure that you disconnect from the device.